Helsinki Regional Transport Authority: Ticketing

 As of 27 April 2019, the HSL area is divided into four zones designated A, B, C and D, roughly circularly divided according to distance from the city centre of Helsinki.
 Customers are obligated to buy a ticket spanning at least two zones at a time; the exception to this is zone D, for which a single zone ticket is available.
-Available tickets include single, day and seasonal tickets, all of which can be bought using a travel card or from HSL's vending machines or mobile application.
-Additionally, single and day tickets may be bought aboard buses from the driver.
+Available tickets include single, multi-journey, day and seasonal tickets, all of which can be bought using a travel card, from kiosks and select stores or from HSL's vending machines or mobile application.

 HSL controls the sale and inspection of transit tickets.
 Apart from the bus network, all of HSL's services use a proof-of-payment system: there are no gates at metro and commuter rail stations or tram stops.
 Instead, passengers are required to present a valid ticket to fare inspectors, who randomly patrol the network.
-If caught without a valid ticket, a passenger must pay a fine of €80 in addition to the full price of the ticket.
+If caught without a valid ticket, a passenger must pay a fine of €100 in addition to the full price of the ticket.